 Categories of assessments

-There is a three-tier categorisation for using Generative AI (Gen AI) in assessments.
+There is a three-tier categorisation for using Generative AI (Gen AI) in taught student assessments.

 The three categories of red, amber and green are not rigidly defined.
 They are intended to create a shared understanding between staff and students of how to use Generative AI tools in a particular assessment, by how much and at what stage of the assessment process.